zjin-lcf/Rodinia_SYCL/README.md

 ##  Prerequisites

-Intel<sup>®</sup> OneAPI Base Toolkit (https://software.intel.com/oneapi/base-kit)
+Intel<sup>®</sup> DPC++ compiler in OneAPI Base Toolkit (https://software.intel.com/oneapi/base-kit)
 Codeplay ComputeCpp<sup>™</sup> (https://www.codeplay.com/products/computesuite/computecpp)

 ## Compilation

-To compile each benchmark with default settings, navigate to your selected source directory and use the following command:
+To compile each benchmark with the default settings, navigate to your selected source directory and use the following command:

 ```bash
 make